 Review of the historical financial data from the recent years as well as the projections for the business

-Select which expected The net profit before taxes plus payments to the owner(s), interest, and depreciation of assets…. metric to use and calculate that expected future cash flow
+Select which expected cash flow metric to use and calculate that expected future cash flow

 Select which multiplier to utilize for the valuation calculation

-Carlos, the business buyer, requests the relevant financial data, including recent tax returns, profit and loss statements, One of the major financial statements for a business that reports a company’s assets, liabilities, and stockholders’ equity typically in that order.
-Assets and liabilities are also listed from most to least liquid…., The net profit before taxes plus payments to the owner(s), interest, and depreciation of assets…. statement, and projections of the business, in order to gain a better understanding of the business.
+Carlos, the business buyer, requests the relevant financial data, including recent tax returns, profit and loss statements, balance sheet, cash flow statement, and projections of the business, in order to gain a better understanding of the business.
 Accurate data is incredibly important when calculating the expected cash flow of the business as the expected cash flow will be used to calculate the valuation of the business.

-Carlos, with the help of his accountant, calculates the seller’s discretionary income (SDE) of the business as it has been shown to be the most reliable The net profit before taxes plus payments to the owner(s), interest, and depreciation of assets…. metric to use for small businesses, especially businesses that have less than $2,000,000 in top line The total amount in dollars made in the business before expenses are deducted.
-See also Gross Revenue…..
+Carlos, with the help of his accountant, calculates the seller’s discretionary income (SDE) of the business as it has been shown to be the most reliable cash flow metric to use for small businesses, especially businesses that have less than $2,000,000 in top line sales.
 In order to do this calculation, adjustments to the near-term projected profit and loss statement must be made.
 These adjustments include removing non-operating or non-recurring expenses from the business.
 Examples of these expenses include Sarah’s personal vehicle costs which are on the company’s profit and loss statement as expenses.
 Once the SDE is calculated, Carlos can move onto step three.

 Note that in this example, an adjustment was made to decrease the SG&A (selling, general & administrative) expenses of the business as it was found that the business seller was running a number of non-business related expenses through the business, including this personal vehicle, vacation travel expenses, and the family cellphone bill.

-With the calculated expected future The net profit before taxes plus payments to the owner(s), interest, and depreciation of assets…. and comparables multiplier in hand, Carlos can now calculate the value of Sarah’s Auto Repair Shop using the market/comparables method.
+With the calculated expected future cash flow and comparables multiplier in hand, Carlos can now calculate the value of Sarah’s Auto Repair Shop using the market/comparables method.
 Below is the calculation: